VazkiiMods/Botania/doc/omake.md

 new system the Munchdewey Decimal System in her honor.

 When not performing their formal duties, Labellia advocates for true ownership of books, games, and media.
-They reject a world where content that one has purchased with real money can simply vanish if a licensing deal falls through, or the servers shut down in 15 years.
+They reject a world where content that one has purchased with real Mana can simply vanish if a licensing deal falls through, or the servers shut down in 15 years.
 As such, Labellia and Munchdew's shelves at home are lined with innumerable books, music CD's, and physical games.
 Their own personal home collection is a joyful library of its